Kanishka Misra

 UT Austin CompLing Group

-Previously, I was a postdoctoral fellow in the Linguistics department at UT Austin, working with Dr. Kyle Mahowald.
+Previously, I was a Research Assistant Professor at the Toyota Technological Institute at Chicago, a philanthropically endowed academic computer science institute located on the University of Chicago campus.
+Before, I was a postdoctoral fellow in the Linguistics department at UT Austin, working with Dr. Kyle Mahowald.
 Before that, I was a PhD student at Purdue University, where I worked on Natural Language Understanding with Dr. Julia Taylor Rayz at the AKRaNLU Lab.
 I also worked closely with Dr. Allyson Ettinger and her lab at UChicago.

 Other things:

-• I am the author of minicons, a python package that facilitates large scale behavioral analyses of transformer language models.
+• I am the author of minicons, a python library that facilitates large scale behavioral analyses of transformer language models.

 • I spent Fall 2022 as a Research Intern at Google AI working on multi-hop reasoning and language models.